thomson2013/Numerical-Analysis-315-/README.md

      4d2.

+     The following code creates the column vector e with all entries equal to 1

+     e = zeros(n,1);
+     for i = 1:n
+          e(i) = 1;
+     end

-     The column vector e with all entries equal to 1:
+     The column vector e with all entries equal to 1 is as follows:

      1
      1